 He got chastised by at least a dozen of these writers armed to the teeth with college degrees.
 How dare he think that he was even smart enough to go to college, much less learn the ‘incredibly complex’ and ‘difficult’ world of freelance writing.
 One hour in, and they weren’t letting go, so I had to jump in.

-Recommended Reading: 12 Signs That You Are A Writer At Heart (And 3 Signs You Are Not)
+12 Signs That You're a Writer at Heart (And 3 You're Not)

 I told this guy the truth in the open forum for the entire world to see that: